uccser/cs-field-guide/csfieldguide/static/interactives/2d-shape-manipulations/README.md

-# 2D Arrow Manipulations
+# 2D Shape Manipulations

 **Created by:** Hayley van Waas
 **Modified by:** Alasdair Smith

+Formerly 2d Arrow Manipulations

-This is the base system for a series of interactive used to show how to translate, scale and rotate an arrow by using coordinates and/or matrices.
+This is the base system for a series of interactives used to show how to translate, scale and rotate a Seven shape by using coordinates and/or matrices.

 ## URL Parameters